Information Sheet 3 - Questions

 The focus of attention

 Question Time usually attracts greater media and public attention than any other part of the Legislative Council’s sitting day.
 It is also one of the few occasions each day when all Members, particularly Ministers, are likely to be present in the Chamber (unless illness or urgent business intervenes).
-Under the Council’s Standing Orders for the 57th Parliament, Question Time is scheduled to begin at 2.00 p.m. on Tuesday and 12.00 p.m. on Wednesday and Thursday.
+Under the Council’s Standing Orders, Question Time is scheduled to begin at 2.00 p.m. on Tuesday and 12.00 p.m. on Wednesday and Thursday.

 Question Time’s significance lies partly in being a source of information which is supplied by the Government when Ministers answer questions.
 The period also attracts considerable interest because of the heightened partisanship and sense of ‘theatre’ which exist in the Chamber during its conduct.
 Question Time is a very clear example of the party-political contest in Parliament.
 The Opposition often set out to harass and embarrass Ministers during Question Time, sometimes laying ‘traps’ through a pre-planned series of questions on a particular issue.
 The respective performances of the competing sides during Question Time help to influence their morale and the public’s perception of their capacity to govern.